RelicusRoad Features

 Strategy 2: The Pivot Breakout (Trend Trading)

-Best used during the London Open or New York Open when volume spikes.
+I trade this during the London Open or New York Open when volume spikes.

 2. Setup: A strong volume spike pushes price decisively through R1 or S1.